khaleelmew/project-management/README.md

 - Attributes: `/api/attributes`
 - Attribute Values: `/api/attribute-values`

-Refer to the Postman collection for request and response details.
+Refer to the Postman collection for request and response details and examples.

 Notes
 - API examples are available in the Postman collection.
 - Filtering works for both regular and dynamic attributes.
 - No additional setup required beyond the steps listed.
+Test credentials
+    "email":"khaleel@test6.com",
+    "password":"12345678"